 Many people find that applying ice to a sore back can provide some much-needed temporary relief, while others prefer to use an aromatherapy heat-pack.
 Try both to see which provides you with more effective relief from your middle back pain.

-Rubbing a soothing ointment on your back can be an effective way of easing back pain.
+Rubbing a soothing ointment or CBD muscle rub on your back can be an effective way of easing back pain.
 CBDMEDIC™’s Back & Neck Pain Relief Ointment has been specifically designed with naturally-derived analgesics, camphor and menthol, to provide fast and targeted relief from back pain and is easy to keep by your side, offering relief whenever you need it.
+You should also do some research on the best back pain cream.

 Focus on that posture